Dallas Walker

-Dallas Walker (born February 22, 1988) is an American football tight end who is currently a free agent.
+Dallas Walker (born February 22, 1988) is an American former football tight end.

-College
+College career

 Walker played college football at Western Michigan University (WMU).
 He initially spent a redshirt season at the University of Memphis before transferring to the Georgia Military College junior college.
+In 2008, Walker ranked 4th in the NJCAA among QB’s in completion percentage (64%) with 17 touchdowns and 5 interceptions.

-Walker transferred to WMU for the 2009 season and spent three seasons for the Broncos.
+Walker transferred to WMU for the 2009 season and spent three seasons for the Broncos as a tight end.

 Professional career

 Georgia Rampage

 Walker signed with the Georgia Rampage of the Ultimate Indoor Football League (UIFL) in 2013.

 San Diego Chargers

 Walker was signed by the San Diego Chargers in April 2013.
 On August 25, 2013, he was released by the Chargers.

 Dallas Cowboys

 On July 17, 2014, the Dallas Cowboys signed Walker.

 Carolina Panthers

 The Carolina Panthers signed Walker on August 25, 2015.
 The team waived him on August 30.